BelledonneCommunications/linphone-sdk/bzrtp/README.md

 * SAS rendering: B32, B256(PGP word list)
 * Auth Tag : HS32, HS80
 * Key Agreement : DH-2048, DH-3072, X25519, X448
+* Post Quantum Hybrid Key Agreement: see the extension section below

 *Notes*:
 * X25519 and X448 Key agreements(RFC7748) are not part of RFC6189 and supported only when *bctoolbox[1]* is linking *libdecaf[2]*